 Bob Andrews recorded another jam session on June 3, 1952.
 This session was issued on Jam Session Records 102, with the wrong date.
-Side one of the LP featured Paul Smith, piano; Gerry Mulligan & Pave Pell, tenor saxes; Joe Mondragon, bass; Ted Ottison, trumpet; and Billy Wilson, drums.
-Side two featured Jimmy Rowles, piano; GHerry Mulligan, baritone sax; Howard Roberts, guitar; Joe Mondragon, bass; and Tommy Rundell, drums.
+Side one of the LP featured Paul Smith, piano; Gerry Mulligan & Dave Pell, tenor saxes; Joe Mondragon, bass; Ted Ottison, trumpet; and Billy Wilson, drums.
+Side two featured Jimmy Rowles, piano; Gerry Mulligan, baritone sax; Howard Roberts, guitar; Joe Mondragon, bass; and Tommy Rundell, drums.

 Andrews recorded other combinations of artists who performed that night (June 3, 1952) including Gerry Mulligan (ts), Dave Pell (ts), Paul Smith (p), Joe Mondragon (b), Irv Cottler (d), and June Ford (vcl); and a trio with Willie Hawkins (p), Joe Mondragon (b), Earl Hyde (d).